naveenKumar0408/Indian_recipe_App/README.md

-# Getting Started with Indian-Dishes App
+# Getting Started with Indian-Recipe App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Scripts

 In the React Project directory, you can run: